gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

     loader.env.[ENVIRON]=[VALUE]

 By default, the environment variables on the host will be passed to the library OS.
-This syntax specifies the environment variable values that are customized for the library OS.
-This syntax can be used for multiple times to specify more than one environment variables, and the environment variables can be deleted by giving a empty value.
+Specifying an environment variable using this syntax adds/overwrites it and passes to the library OS.
+This syntax can be used multiple times to specify more than one environment variable.
+An environment variable can be deleted by giving it an empty value.

-### Debug Type (DEFAULT:none)
+### Debug Type

     loader.debug_type=[none|inline]
+    (Default: none)

 This specifies the debug option while running the library OS.
-If the debug type is _none_, no debug output will be printed to the screen.
-If the debug type is _inline_, a dmesg-like debug output will be printed inlined with standard output.
+If the debug type is `none`, no debug output will be printed to standard output.
+If the debug type is `inline`, a dmesg-like debug output will be printed inlined with standard output.

 ## System-related (Required by LibOS)